Bizarre

 10 Most Scary Paintings: Francisco Goya, Saturn Devouring His Son.
 Saturn is represented as a desperate giant old man with long white hair, with his eyes out of their orbits, eating his son with a marked expressiveness in his face that emulates madness.
 The scene denotes a strong violence, which can be seen in the mutilated and bloody body of the son, a victim of cannibalism.

-The set of fourteen scenes known as Black Paintings that decorated the Quinta del Sordo provide us with the bloodiest and most disturbing art.
-Quinta del Sordo was the country house on the outskirts of Madrid where Goya lived his last years in Spain.
+The set of 14 scenes known as the Black Paintings (Pinturas Negras) that decorated the Quinta del Sordo provide us with the bloodiest and most disturbing art.
+Quinta del Sordo was the country house on the outskirts of Madrid where Francisco Goya lived his last years in Spain.
 The painting above depicts Cronus, or Saturn in Roman mythology.
 He has taken one of the newborn children of Rhea, his wife, for fear of being dethroned by one of them.
-It is believed that Goya was impelled to paint this horrifying work by both a fear of being devoured by the absolutist terror that followed the Trienio Liberal and by the fall and execution of Riego.
+It is believed that Goya was impelled to paint this horrifying work by both a fear of being devoured by the absolutist terror that followed the Trienio Liberal and by the fall and execution of Rafael del Riego.

 10 Most Scary Paintings: José Casado del Alisal, The Legend of the Monk King.
 King Ramiro II of Aragon in front of the nobles shows with one hand the severed heads.
 One head hanging of a rope as a bell, while the others are scattered on the ground.

-10 Most Scary Paintings: José Casado del Alisal, The Legend of the Monk King, 1880, Prado Museum, Madrid, Spain.
+10 Most Scary Paintings: José Casado del Alisal, The Legend of the Monk King, 1880, Museo del Prado, Madrid, Spain.

 10 Most Scary Paintings: Pieter Bruegel the Elder, The Triumph of Death,.
 It is a panorama of death: the sky is darkened by smoke from burning cities, in the background a sea full of shipwrecks; on the shore there is a house, around which an army of dead people is gathered.
 There is a cross, solitary and impotent in the center of the painting, and Death advances with battalions of skeletons; their shields are coffin lids and lead people to a coffin that is a tunnel decorated with crosses; a skeleton on horseback destroys people with its scythe.
 Everywhere helpless men are attacked; terrified they flee or try in vain to fight.
 On the left there is a wagon with skulls, which no doubt will later form the army of the dead.
 Above them, some skeletons ring a bell warning of the end of the world.
 In front, on the lower left side, the king lies, dressed in his cape with ermine turns and with the scepter in his hand.
 Peasants, soldiers and even nobles and even kings, all trapped by Death.
 A little more toward the center of the foreground, a dog sniffs the face of a child, dead in his mother's arms, also fallen.
 Some corpses have already been shrouded and one of them lies in a coffin with wheels.
 Aspects of daily life in the mid-sixteenth century are observed, clothes are drawn in detail, and hobbies such as card games.

-10 Most Scary Paintings: Pieter Bruegel the Elder, The Triumph of Death, 1562, Prado, Madrid, Spain.
+10 Most Scary Paintings: Pieter Bruegel the Elder, The Triumph of Death, 1562, Museo del Prado, Madrid, Spain.

 Rarely has a canvas shown the terror that death instills.
 Here we see a barren landscape in which scenes of destruction are happening.
 An army of skeletons, commanded by death on the back of a starving horse, gives itself up to a throat-cutting worthy of George A. Romero.